Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing

 \textbf{Chain strength.} For a solution to be consistent, the chain of qubits has to act as a single qubit, meaning that all the qubits in the chain must have the same values after annealing~\cite{102:Carugno2022}.
 Broken chains show different values of the qubits at the end of the annealing process.
-Chains must be set strong enough to ensure that the qubits of the chain are showing the same value compared to other qubits.
-If the chains strength is too small, then the qubits will show different values.
-If the chain strength parameter is too high, this will impede the qubits in the chain to change their state, the chain begins to behave like a separate entity that does not interact with other terms of the function.
+Chains must be set strong enough to ensure that the qubits of the chain show the same value compared to other qubits.
+If the chain's strength is too small, then the qubits will show different values.
+If the chain strength parameter is too high, it will impede the qubits in the chain from changing their state, causing the chain to behave like a separate entity that does not interact with other terms of the function.

-We follow the D-Wave recommendation to determine the chain strength for each problem instance and start with two utility functions to estimate the chain strength~\cite{dwave:strength}:
+We follow the D-Wave recommendation\footnote{\url{https://docs.dwavequantum.com/en/latest/quantum_research/embedding_guidance.html}} to determine the chain strength for each problem instance and start with two utility functions to estimate the chain strength:

 \begin{enumerate} \item \textit{scaled} \item \textit{uniform{\_}torque{\_}compensation} \end{enumerate}